HubSpot integrations with AgentKit

 Are HubSpot integrations with AgentKit the right choice for your HubSpot stack?

-So, what's the verdict?
-Should you use AgentKit to build on top of HubSpot?
-It all comes down to a simple trade-off.
-HubSpot integrations with AgentKit give you a ton of flexibility if you have a dedicated developer and AI team and want to build a completely custom chat experience from the ground up.
+What's the best path forward?
+It depends on your team's goals.
+HubSpot integrations with AgentKit offer incredible flexibility if you have a dedicated developer team and want to build a completely bespoke chat experience from scratch.

 This video from OpenAI provides a developer-focused demo on how to design, deploy, and optimize agentic workflows using AgentKit.